Programie/ItemSorter/README.md

 If you define multiple chests with the same order number, the order of those chests might be random.

+### Show info about sign

+Clicking on a ItemSorter sign (left or right click) shows some information about the sign as well as it's connection to the other signs/chests.

 ## Build

 You can build the project in the following 2 steps: